ioos/compliance-checker/README.md

 Each compliance standard is executed by a Check Suite, which functions similar to a Python standard Unit Test.
-A Check Suite rruns checks against a dataset based on a metadata standard, returning a list of Results which are then aggregated into a summary.
+A Check Suite runs checks against a dataset based on a metadata standard, returning a list of Results which are then aggregated into a summary.

 Each Result has a (# passed / # total) score, a weight (HIGH/MEDIUM/LOW),